Upcoming Children’s Theater in the DMV + Real Reviews

 • Need to know info: This show uses strobe and flashing lights as visual effects.
 Please be advised that people with photo sensitivity may be affected.

-Fourth-grader Naomi’s field trip to a Women’s History Museum turns into a time travel adventure where she encounters inspirational women who have overcome barriers and made waves throughout U.S. history.
+Fourth-grader Naomi’s field trip to a Women’s History Museum turns into a time travel adventure where she encountersinspirational women who have overcome barriers and made waves throughout U.S. history.
 From activists to athletes, artists and more, the musical features the stories of female trailblazers such as Harriet Tubman, Virginia Apgar, Ruby Bridges, Sally Ride, Florence Griffith Joyner, and Sonia Sotomayor.

-See more performances at Adventure Theatre.
+See more performances at Glen Echo’s Adventure Theatre.

 Liv & Friends with Actor Quincy Vicks, who played Christopher Robin and Rabbit in Winnie the Pooh.